Indemnity Insurance Meaning

 - Its scope of coverage includes compensation, settlements or damages, legal expenses, and run-off cover.

-- The service providers active in the medicine, health, finance, accounting, legal, and construction industry are eligible for indemnity insurance.
+- The service providers active in the medicine, health, finance, accountingAccountingAccounting is the process of processing and recording financial information on behalf of a business, and it serves as the foundation for all subsequent financial statements., legal, and construction industry are eligible for indemnity insurance.

 - The insurance covers the legal expenses (court and lawyer fees) and settlements incurred by the business while defending the claimant’s indemnity lawsuit.